around-star/around-star.github.io/_pages/about.md

   - /about.html
 ---

 Hey there!
-I am collaborating with [Benjamin Busam](https://www.cs.cit.tum.de/camp/members/benjamin-busam/) at [TUM](https://www.cs.cit.tum.de/camp/start/).
+I am collaborating with <a href="https://www.cs.cit.tum.de/camp/members/benjamin-busam/" style="text-decoration:none;">benjamin Busam</a>; [Benjamin Busam](https://www.cs.cit.tum.de/camp/members/benjamin-busam/) at [TUM](https://www.cs.cit.tum.de/camp/start/).
 My primary research focus is on non-rigid scene reconstruction.
 I am also a research intern at Sony Research India where I have the fortune of being advised by [Vineeth Balasubramanian](https://people.iith.ac.in/vineethnb/), where my focus is on various settings (open set, incremental, few-shot) concerning object detection.

 My previous research work at [Indian Institute of Science, Bangalore](https://iisc.ac.in/) advised by [Venkatesh Babu](http://cds.iisc.ac.in/faculty/venky/) has delved into domain adaptation and domain generalization and have published two papers in this direction.